If You're Reading This, It's Too Late (Novel)

 Oh well.

 However, I'thousand going to check out the third book today, I can't wait!
+Fantastic!
+Though I THINK I like the first more than.

 I'm totally amazed by the homunculus!
 His noble makes the end with a trivial sad element.